 Weight: 7 oz.

 What we like: An easy to use standalone device with a full QWERTY keyboard.

-What we don’t: Heavy and Globalstar’s coverage isn’t as comprehensive as Iridium’s.
+What we don’t: Heavy, sticky keys, and Globalstar’s coverage isn’t as comprehensive as Iridium’s.

-Our list wouldn’t be complete without including messengers from SPOT.
-Made famous (or infamous) early on for their implication in accidental SOS calls and non-emergent rescue initiations, SPOT has come a long way since their beginnings in 2007.
+SPOT devices were made famous (or infamous) early on for their implication in accidental SOS calls and non-emergent rescue initiations, but they’ve come a long way since their beginnings in 2007.
 Their X here is a two-way messenger most similar to the Garmin inReach Mini above in terms of design and features.
-Unlike the Mini, however, the X boasts a full QWERTY keyboard, which makes it a breeze to type messages, navigate between waypoints with the built-in compass, and scroll through text chains without the need for a smartphone.
-And along with the SOS button, you also get the option of SPOT’s S.O.V. (“Save Our Vehicle”) feature, which sends your alert out to Nation Safe Drivers for timely vehicle assistance (additional subscription required).
-What’s more, the X is $100 cheaper than the Mini at just $250.
+Unlike the Mini, however, the X boasts a full QWERTY keyboard, meaning you can type messages, navigate between waypoints with the built-in compass, and scroll through text chains without the need for a smartphone.
+And along with the SOS button, you also get the option of SPOT’s S.O.V. (“Save Our Vehicle”) feature, which sends your alert out to Nation Safe Drivers for timely vehicle assistance (additional subscription required)—all for $150 less than the Mini.

 Weight: 5 oz.

 What we like: Simple, inexpensive, and enough options to communicate fairly nuanced information.